Review literature: (Kölln et al, 1972) (Stein and Desai, 2007)

 A horseshoe kidney is associated with other malformations (neural tube defect, heart defects and musculoskeletal system).
 5–10% of patients with horseshoe kidneys have additional urogenital anomalies.
 A horseshoe kidney is associated with Turner's syndrome and trisomy 18.

-The risk of a Wilms tumor is doubled.
-Due to the low incidence of horseshoe kidney, only 0.4 to 0.9% of patients with a Wilms tumor have a horseshoe kidney.
-The very rare renal carcinoid is more common in horseshoe kidneys.
+The risk for Wilms tumor is doubled.
+The very rare renal carcinoid is also more common in horseshoe kidneys.

 All techniques of stone therapy can be used: extracorporeal shock wave lithotripsy (ESWL), ureteroscopy or percutaneous nephrolithotomy.